UdaySutradhar/Uday-Garments/README.md

 ## Usage
 1. Open `http://localhost:3000` in your browser for the frontend interface.
 2. Backend API will run on `http://localhost:5000`.

-## Deployment
-The application can be deployed using platforms like Heroku (backend) and Vercel/Netlify (frontend).
-Update `.env` variables and configure deployment settings accordingly.

 ## Contributing
 Feel free to fork this repository, raise issues, and submit pull requests.
 Contributions are welcome to enhance features and functionality.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

----

-Let me know if you need additional sections or modifications!